-I hope you have a wonderful weekend and if you need a gift in a pinch , I am reposting our easy peasy craft as well as some great Mom and Grandma book suggestions!
+I hope you have a wonderful weekend and if you need a gift in a pinch, I am reposting our easy peasy craft as well as some great Mom and Grandma book suggestions!
 Here is a fun Mother’s Day frame craft your kiddo will love to do.

-Since most of my readers are moms I decided to gear today more for Grandmas, later in the week I will do a book review of just books that since becoming a mom make me cry ( what’s the deal with that?!) , be sure not to miss it!
+Since most of my readers are moms today’s post is more for Grandmas.
+Later in the week, I will do a book review of just books that since becoming a mom make me cry (what’s the deal with that?!), be sure not to miss it!

-- Trace the outside of the picture , onto one of the foam sheets.
-Try not to press too hard or it might be noticeable in the finished product.
+- Trace the outside of the picture, onto one of the foam sheets.
+Don’t press too hard or the indents will be noticeable in the finished product.

 - Fold the foam sheet with the tracing on it in half and cut slightly inside the line to create a frame.